genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 #### 4. Set up the Notify module and start the process

 The module GENESIS_NOTIFY does not run by default.
-To change this, we are adding a customized module in our project.
-To do that, create a process called *ALPHA_NOTIFY* and add it in the file **alpha-processes.xml** inside your project folder **server/jvm/alpha-config/src/main/resources/cfg** as the code below.
+To change this, we are adding a customized module to our project.
+To do that, create a process called *ALPHA_NOTIFY* and add it to the file **alpha-processes.xml** inside your project folder **server/jvm/alpha-config/src/main/resources/cfg** as the code below.

 ```xml
 <processes>